Street17/Time-Series/README.md

 Hi folks!

-Here I have implemented single exponential smoothing technique on rain dataset to predict rain for 5 years ahead.
+Here I have shown with implementation how and when to use single exponential smoothing (SES), double exponential smoothing (DES) and triple exponential smoothing (TES) technique of time series.
+I have used different dataset to demonstrate each technique.

-Required codes and data set is attached through which you can reproduce my results.
+Required codes and data set are attached through which you can reproduce my results.
 Happy learning :)